Lower School Philosophy and Programs

-During the fitness component the students are being evaluated and tested to measure their level of fitness and skills compared to other students their age.
+During the fitness component the students are evaluated and tested to measure their level of fitness and skills compared to other students their age.

 In the winter semester all students have health classes integrated into their physical education program.
 Health classes are designed to address health issues related to the students’ social environment, equipping them with skills and experiences that will prepare them for the challenges and opportunities they will encounter.

-Instrumental Music introduces students to the two main elements of music: rhythm and pitch through instruction in the recorder.
+Instrumental Music introduces students to the two main elements of music: rhythm and pitch through instruction in the handbells and the recorder.
 Instruction is provided by our Instrumental Music Instructor, Mr. Ray Nugent.
 Mr. Nugent is a member of the Westminster Conservatory of Music and has a Masters of the Art in Piano Pedagogy and Performance.
-Students learn proper finger position, embouchure (position of the instrument relative to the mouth), and proper blowing techniques are demonstrated and reinforced through direct instruction, modeling and practice.
+Proper finger position, embouchure (position of the instrument relative to the mouth), and blowing techniques are demonstrated and reinforced through direct instruction, modeling, and practice.
 Students are taught notation and different note values using Orff and Kodaly methodologies.
 A variety of exercises, echoing, reading, and improvising are used to reinforce concepts.
 Students perform twice annually at the Holiday Concert and End of Year Ceremonies.

 Howell Living History Farm